empiricompany/openmage-mm_monacoeditor/README.md

 This extension allows you to use [Monaco](https://github.com/microsoft/monaco-editor)  for editing CMS content and Design Update XML instead of textareas while maintaining indentation, as well as benefiting from all the useful features.

+Additionally, you can disable the TinyMCE WYSIWYG editor for specific static blocks and pages.
+This option has been added because TinyMCE removes code that does not conform to the HTML5 schema, such as Alpine.js.

 > This is a side project of [CMSContentFileMode](https://github.com/magemega/openmage-mm_cmscontentfilemode) that integrates the Tailwind CSS compiler for CMS Content in OpenMage.
 Check it out!

 ## Monaco Features